DefGuard/docs/features/ldap-and-active-directory-integration/configuration.md

 Testing your connection does not mean the entire configuration is correct.
 Currently, Defguard only verifies whether a connection can be made and the provided bind credentials are correct.
 {% endhint %}

 After enabling the LDAP integration, users will be able to log in to Defguard through LDAP.
 Additionally, user changes made in Defguard after you enable the integration are propagated to LDAP.
 This is a simple one-way synchronization.
-If you are interested in synchronizing LDAP and Defguard in both directions, see [two-way-ldap-and-active-directory-synchronization.md](two-way-ldap-and-active-directory-synchronization.md "mention").
+If you are interested in synchronizing LDAP and Defguard in both directions, see [Two-way LDAP and Active Directory synchronization](two-way-ldap-and-active-directory-synchronization.md).

 ## Known issues